hostingwithdocker/demopythondocker/README.md

 Now, this app accepts config value from env and also the `config.ini` on my local code base.

-### Second step, write Dockerfile to build image
+### The second step, write Dockerfile to build image
 You need a file which is called Dockerfile.
-In this file, you write down all the step that docker needs to follow to build an images.
+In this file, you write down all the step that docker needs to follow to build an image.
 You can find more about Dockerfile [format here](https://docs.docker.com/engine/reference/builder/).

 The purpose of building image is packaging all required things to run the app.
 Include the source codes, OS dependencies, etc.